wkostuch/wild-style/project_roadmap.md

 ## Finished
-* Implemented basic style transfer algorithm from TensorFlow tutorial
-   * Done.
-Initial demo based on tutorial here: https://colab.research.google.com/github/tensorflow/hub/blob/master/examples/colab/tf2_arbitrary_image_stylization.ipynb#scrollTo=dqB6aNTLNVkK
+* Implemented basic style transfer algorithm from TensorFlow tutorial ~ Initial demo based on tutorial here: https://colab.research.google.com/github/tensorflow/hub/blob/master/examples/colab/tf2_arbitrary_image_stylization.ipynb#scrollTo=dqB6aNTLNVkK
+* Set up Python virtual environment for the code base.
+  ~ Added requirements.txt file and README instructions for setting up the required dependencies.

 ## Next Up
-* Set up Python virtual environment for the code base.
 * Discover new wasy of creating output images.
   * Try pulling different layers from the VGG19 model.
   * Try giving different weights to content/style in the loss function.
   * Different training processes.
   * More photrealistic vs more painterly.
+* Fold pretrained more closely into the codebase.
+  * Eliminate the need for dowloading VGG19 weights before running the code.
+  * Get a locally-based copy of the model for fast style transfer.

 ## Down the Road
 * Compile some pretrained models for "plug and play" functionality.